an Aussie dancer & artist

 My first performance was abysmal.
-I was in Grade 2, very small in stature with an even smaller voice.
-My class was performing a number of dinosaur-themed songs at the local shopping mall.
+I was 7 years old, very small in stature with an even smaller voice.
+My class and I were performing a number of dinosaur-themed songs at the local shopping mall.
 This was the day I found out that I was massively stage fright.
 While the class sung their little hearts out, I froze up, cried, and was carried off stage (I have the photos to prove it).
 It was dance that allowed me to break the stage fright spell, and I haven't looked back.
 In fact, my partner will tell you the daily struggle he has of trying to get me to shut up.

 Dance: my first & forever love.

 I started dancing at 7 and quickly fell in love with the adrenaline and freedom that comes with performing.
 A shy kid, dance was an outlet for me and a way to express myself.
 I spent much of my time counting down the days to the next stage performance.
 Dance competitions allowed me to develop my performance skills, but it was the recitals where I was most at home.
 Being on stage was where I learned the power of emotion and fully committing to a role.
 It transformed me as an artist.